-The NCCP team is now embarking on a large program of scientific research and a series of community engagement forums across carp affected areas in order to:
+The NCCP team is now leading a large program of scientific research and a series of community engagement in order to:

 - address knowledge gaps, and better understand and manage risks to support the potential release of the carp virus, subsequent clean-up and recovery of native fish and ecosystems;

 - plan for an integrated approach to control carp in Australia's waterways;